 - Certified vegan and Fair Trade.

-A unique flared shape condom with enhanced silicone lubricant that delivers a comfortable fit that doesn’t compromise on feeling.
+A larger sized condom with enhanced silicone lubricant that delivers a comfortable fit that doesn’t compromise on feeling.

 - Enhanced silicone lubricant for heightened sensation